AkerBP/deos-cognite-functions-template/README.md

 pip install "cognite-sdk[pandas, numpy]"
 ```
 - The `cognite-sdk` package is used to perform transformations for CDF directly through Python.
 The package supports integrated functionality with `pandas` for data structuring, and `numpy` for vectorization and performance boosts.
 These are therefore specified as dependencies inside brackets.
+- For advanced management of Python virtual environments, `poetry` is recommended for the installation.
+See (https://github.com/cognitedata/using-cognite-python-sdk) for more details
+4. Specify dependencies in `requirements.txt`
 - To deploy Cognite Functions, the main entry point, `handler.py`, is supported by a `requirements.txt` file located in the same folder
 - *If your virtual environment includes other packages not used by `handler.py`, we recommend using `pipreqs` to ensure consistency with the `requirements.txt` file*
 ```